There are waiting time targets for the diagnosis and treatment of cancer in the different UK nations.

 Some types of specialised scans are only available in larger hospitals.
 So you might need to go to another hospital for your scan, which can increase the length of time you wait.

 A specialist doctor needs to examine your scan and write a report.
 They send the report to your cancer specialist who will give you the results.
 It usually takes a couple of weeks for the results to come through.
 But it might be ready sooner if your specialist puts urgent on the scan request form.

 Waiting for results can make you anxious.
 Ask your specialist to give you a rough idea of how long your test results are likely to take.
 You can ring their secretary if you have not heard anything after a couple of weeks.

 Waiting for a diagnosis

-NHS England is working towards a new target called the Faster Diagnosis Standard (FDS).
-The target is that you should not wait more than 28 days from referral to finding out whether you have cancer.
-This is part of an initiative by NHS England.
-It is to make sure patients don't have to wait too long to find out their diagnosis.
+NHS England has introduced a new target called the Faster Diagnosis Standard (FDS).
+The target is that you should not wait more than 28 days from referral to finding out whether you have cancer or not.
+This is to make sure patients don't have to wait too long to find out their diagnosis.

 - breast cancer

 Scotland, Northern Ireland and Wales do not have a Faster Diagnosis Standard target.

 There are waiting time targets to start treatment.

 In England, Scotland and Northern Ireland the current targets are: